adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 ![Syncing](images/sync.png)

 !!! info "Initial Sync"
     The blockchain is around **22GB** in size and will take around 8+ hours to download.
-Monitor the progress via the sync progress in the bottom right corner of zec-qt-wallet.
+Monitor the progress via the sync progress in the bottom right corner of ZecWallet.

 ## Generating a new address